Manmohan7/manmohan7/README.md

 ### Hi there 👋

+Hi there, my name is Manmohan.
+I was first introduced to web development in 2012 in high school which triggered my interest in coding so I decided to pursue Computer Science Engineering.
+Entered the industry in 2017 and was amazed to see how things actually worked in real life coupled with each other.
+Started the first job working as full stack web developer where I worked with a lot of technologies including PHP, jQuery, Angular, MySQL, MongoDB, Python.
+After a while I realised my interest leaning more towards frontend development.
+Fast forward to 2020, just before the Covid era, switched to a new organisation as a UI Developer.
+And here we are now, a happy and satisfied UI developer who loves to explore new emerging technologies and frameworks.

+Learning and growing since the beginning.

+Things that helped me grow is the eagerness to learn new stuff and critical eye for user experience and interface.

+Interests - recently discovered love for travelling and meeting new people.
+And definitely love for music.

 <!--
 **Manmohan7/manmohan7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.